Security funds vs. annual fees.

 If you feel pretty confident about your track record with credit, you might have the option of an unsecured credit card.
 There’s no shortage of choices!
 The most important thing is to understand your options so you can make the best decision for you.

-* If Quick Check pre-approves a card, you can be 100% sure we’ll approve your application as long as:
+* If Quick Check pre-approves a card, you can be sure we’ll approve your application, except in limited circumstances.
+Some of the reasons we may not approve your application, among others, include:

 a.
-There’s been no change in your credit file information, personal information or financial status from the time you receive your Quick Check results to the time you apply for one of our credit cards;
+There’s been a change in your credit file information, personal information or financial status from the time you receive your Quick Check results to the time you apply for one of our credit cards.

 b.
-You’re at least the age of majority in the province or territory you live in;
+You’re not at least the age of majority in the province or territory you live in.

 c.
-Your application isn’t flagged for fraud prevention;
+Your application is flagged for fraud prevention.

 d.
-You don’t have an existing Capital One account; and
+You have an existing Capital One account.

 e.
-You haven’t applied for a Capital One account in the last 30 days or had an account with us that was not in good standing in the last year.
+You’ve applied for a Capital One account in the last 30 days or had an account with us that was not in good standing in the last year.
 In good standing means not past due, over limit, fraudulent, restricted, or part of a consumer credit counselling program or bankruptcy.

 In some cases, we may not be able to open an account for you even though your application was approved.
 This can happen if we’re unable to verify your identity, or you don’t provide the required security funds if you’re approved for a Secured Mastercard®.